 So how do you train the mind?
-The same way you train the body - practise.
-The ideal time to practise concentration is during time trials and rep sessions where there is a need to maintain a specified pace and run efficiently yet not have tactics and opponents to worry about.
-Low key, preseason or club races are ideal for training the mind, to think about tactics and other race requirements, as well as trying different tactics.
+The same way you train the body - practice.
+The ideal time to practice concentration is during time trials and rep sessions where there is a need to maintain a specified pace and run efficiently yet not have tactics and opponents to worry about.
+Low key, preseason or club races are ideal for training the mind, for thinking about tactics and other race requirements, as well as trying different tactics.

 On a training run the mind can wander, thoughts thought, scenery enjoyed, and conversations carried on.
 Not so when racing.
 That is the time to be a thinking runner.